espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

 Open a new terminal to run the HTTP server, then run these commands to build the example and start the server, if your board's flash size is "1 MB", you should firstly configure flash size to be "1 MB"(default is "2 MB") at "menuconfig" and then build project:

-Configure 1MB flash if need:
+Configure 1MB flash if it is needed:

 ```
 Serial flasher config  --->